 \section{Umbilical Foliations by Inverse Mean Curvature Flow}

 The goal of this section will be to prove \thref{cmc_rigidity}.
 In \cite{schwarzschild_minkowski}, Wei characterizes equality when $(M^{n},g)$ is a region in the Schwarzschild manifold.
-This proof, however, does not work in an arbitrary static background, and so our approach is quite different. \thref{minkowski} states that whenever equality is achieved in \eqref{inequality}, $\partial M= \Sigma$ (i.e. $\partial M$ is connected), and $M$ is foliated by a smooth, totally umbilical solution $\Sigma_{t}$ to IMCF.
+However, his method of proof cannot be applied to an arbitrary static background, and so our approach here is quite different. \thref{minkowski} states that whenever equality is achieved in \eqref{inequality}, $\partial M= \Sigma$ (i.e. $\partial M$ is connected), and $M$ is foliated by a smooth, totally umbilical solution $\Sigma_{t}$ to IMCF.

-The first important observation is that when the $\Sigma_{t}$ are umbilical, the induced metric $\sigma_{ij}(x,t)$ of $\Sigma_{t}$ evolves self-similarly under \eqref{IMCF}.
-This de-couples the evolution of the mean curvature $H(x,t)$ from all other evolving geometric quantities, implying that $g$ is uniquely determined by $H(x,0)$ and $\sigma_{ij}(x,0)$.
+The first important observation is that when the $\Sigma_{t}$ are umbilical, the induced metric $\sigma_{ij}(y,t)$ of $\Sigma_{t}$ evolves self-similarly under \eqref{IMCF}.
+This de-couples the evolution of the mean curvature $H(y,t)$ from all other evolving geometric quantities, implying that $g$ is uniquely determined by $H(y,0)$ and $\sigma_{ij}(y,0)$.
 We state the following theorem for the more general situation of a background space with constant scalar curvature, since it may be useful in understanding other geometric inequalities arising from IMCF.